 Quality Score Tracker:

-There isn’t a Quality Score tracker native in Google AdWords, so in order to see whether you’re going in the right direction you have use an AdWords Script or a third party tool.
+There isn’t a Quality Score tracker native in Google Ads, so in order to see whether you’re going in the right direction you have use an Google Ads Script or a third party tool.

 Both Adalysis and Optmyzr have strong quality score tracking and are indispensable to guide the way you improve your quality score.